 At Robibero, guests are greeted with open fields for kids to run and play, lawn games, a giant Jenga® set (that kids adore), and board games indoors.
 They have live music every weekend, an outdoor firepit, and wood-fired pizza.

-This philosophy is echoed at Bad Seed Cider Company, according to Manager Brad Kincheloe, even though it stems from a different source.
+This philosophy is echoed at Bad Seed Cider Company, according to Manager Bram Kincheloe, even though it stems from a different source.
 There are three unrelated owners of Bad Seed: Albert Wilklow, a sixth-generation Hudson Valley farmer whose family has worked the land in Highland since 1855; Devin Britton, also a Highland native; and Bram, who moved here from California.

 “We are totally kid-friendly at our cidery and our farm bar,” Bram says.
 “There are games for kids, a newly-built patio, an elevated fire pit and plenty of space to run and picnic within the farm’s 100 acres.
 And we have food trucks onsite for those that don’t want to bring their own food.”